How to Disable Hardware Acceleration (GPU Rendering) in Microsoft Internet Explorer to Fix Font and Crashing Problems?

 3. Click on Apply button and restart the browser.

 That's it.
-It'll completely turn hardware acceleration feature off in Internet Explorer and you'll not face any blurred or hard to read font problem in the browser.
+It'll completely turn hardware acceleration feature off in Internet Explorer and you'll not face any blurred or hard to read font problem or crashing issues in the browser.

 Other similar articles that may interest you

 - [Tip] How to Install and Run Native Bash Shell on Ubuntu on Windows 10

 - [Windows Fix] “The File or Folder does not Exist” Error Message While Renaming

 - Get Longhorn Style 3D Animated (Rotating) User Picture in Windows Vista Start Menu